 Chris has made her living as a writer for more than 30 years, in television, radio and newspapers as well as the corporate world.
 She has written and edited countless speeches, newsletters, articles and technical manuals since starting her consulting business in 1986.

 Her work experience includes stints as a reporter, producer and anchor for TV stations in Boise, Idaho (KBOI), Portland, Oregon (KATU), and Dallas, Texas (WFAA), plus a half-dozen radio stations and three daily newspapers.
 She knows how to generate publicity – and also how to deal with it when it crops up unexpectedly.
 She is currently a senior editor for Public News Service, a news content provider of radio and print stories in 37 states.

 For three years, Chris taught news writing and on-camera presentation skills as an adjunct professor at Southern Methodist University in Dallas.
-She also is the co-author of 15 college textbooks for publisher John Wiley & Sons.
+She also is the co-author of 15 college textbooks for publisher Wiley (John Wiley & Sons).

-Chris divides her time between Boise, Idaho, and Seattle, Wash., and is happy to travel wherever her clients need her.
+Chris divides her time between Boise and Seattle, and is happy to travel wherever her clients need her.
 Her hometown is Lakeview, in southern Oregon.

 To Chris, writing projects are a lot like orchids.
 Each is a challenge that requires some research, a lot of patience and a keen eye for giving it exactly what it needs to bloom.
 And she has just the touch to ensure beautiful results.